 [Editors note] As some of our commenters have pointed out, most of these turnoffs will ruffle the feathers of any generation.
-It just so happens that we're studying millenial research and their voices are loud and clear.
-So listen up.
+It just so happens that we're studying millennial research and their voices are loud and clear.
+So, listen up.

 Millennials are much more politically independent than previous generations, making them more sensitive to political statements from the pulpit.
 Whether conservative or liberal, millennials would rather hear pastors speak about spiritual issues.
 When pastors break into the political side of things, millennials may disengage, often feeling that pastors are using their captive audience to further their own political perspective.

 It is certainly possible to preach controversial issues without dividing the church.
 However, if you accidentally — or intentionally — say something that others interpret as endorsing or opposing a particular candidate, your church could lose its tax-exempt status according to IRS tax code.
 More importantly, if you do not portray both sides of controversial issues accurately and thoroughly, millennials, along with others, may leave your church.